Can Probiotics Help with Weight Loss During Menopause?

 1. Take Your Probiotics With The Right Foods

 Probiotics are a form of good bacteria, and what beneficial bacteria need above anything else are nutrients.
 Each strain of probiotic is not as effective without the proper nutrition to help stimulate their growth and gut health.
-So what nutrients do probiotics need?
-The key probiotic food is fiber.
+And the key nutrient that probiotics need is fiber.
 Fiber is a crucial food source to promoting probiotic health.

-But how does fiber help probiotic and digestive health?
-There are two types of fibers that the body needs: soluble and insoluble fibers found in the foods you eat and augmented in your diet with a fiber supplement.
+There are two types of fibers that the body needs: soluble and insoluble fibers, which can be found in the foods you eat and augmented in your diet with a fiber supplement.
 Soluble fibers are fibers that easily dissolve in water and turn into a gel-like substance that aids digestion in a number of ways.
-It can help improve your body's blood glucose levels and may help lower the risk of diabetes.
+They can help improve your body's blood glucose levels and may help lower the risk of diabetes.

 Insoluble fibers are fibers that do not dissolve in water.
 These fibers pass through your digestive tract and intestines to help soften stool so that waste can pass through your body easier.
 These fibers primarily help improve your body composition and maintain regularity in the digestive process, but they also help support the body's ability to process sugar, which also decreases the risk of developing diabetes.